Updated June 2024

 Upper Falls Trail

 Cross the hiking bridge (upstream of Hidden Falls) and then go back upstream on the Upper Falls trail.
 The last waterfall viewed on the Gorge Trail is at a better angle on the Upper Falls trail.
-Keep goin upstream to see Upper Falls.
+Keep going upstream to see Upper Falls.
 Upper Falls adds 1.25 miles.
 Here is more information on the Upper Falls Trail.
 The total trail distance to all seven waterfalls is just over 2 miles.
 This is a fantastic park for hikers of all ages.

 More Information on Temperance River State Park